mrankine/puregymon/README.md

 */10 * * * * /path/to/puregymon.py
 ```

-Headcounts are recorded in a Comma-Separated Values file (`members.csv`) in the same directory.
+Headcounts are recorded in a Comma-Separated Values file (`headcount.csv`) in the same directory.

 Note that when headcount drops below a certain value (currently 20), PureGym reports "fewer than 20 people" rather than the precise number.
 In this case, 20 will be recorded.